Virtual Event | September 22nd | 5:30 – 7pm

 Donna offers both an insider perspective and 30 years of research that provides opportunities to bridge gaps in our understanding, to unite our communities and make lasting impacts that assist our neighbors in moving out and staying out of the crisis of poverty.

-After her talk, Dr. Beegle will be joined in an open dialogue with author and advocate, Dr. Shariff Abdullah, around poverty and race in the pandemic.
+After her talk, Dr. Beegle was joined in an open dialogue with author and advocate, Dr. Shariff Abdullah, around poverty and race in the pandemic.

 Dr. Donna Beegle